Man faces a dozen charges of sexual exploitation of minor in Currituck County

 CURRITUCK COUNTY, N.C.
 (WAVY) – A man has been charged with 12 counts of second-degree sexual exploitation of a minor after members of the Currituck County Sheriff’s Office’s Criminal Investigations Division and Currituck SWAT, along with the State Bureau of Investigation, executed a search warrant Tuesday.

-The Currituck County Sheriff’s Office said it executed the search warrant at 167 Laurel Woods Way, where it arrested Anthony Chase Ingram.
+The Currituck County Sheriff’s Office said it executed the search warrant at 167 Laurel Woods Way, where they arrested Anthony Chase Ingram.

 He was given a secured bond of $200,000 and is currently being held at the Currituck County Detention Center.